Price: Starts at $999

 I didn’t find any iPhone 13-specific software features (other than the camera and video stuff I mentioned earlier), but I think iOS 15 is best experienced on the iPhone 13 Pro because of the ProMotion display and the A15 Bionic chip.
 That’s usually the case — the newest hardware runs the latest software version the best and shows off everything it has to offer.

 If you have an Apple Watch, we do suggest you proceed with caution if you're going to buy an iPhone 13 Pro right away, as a caveat with on the software side of things in that it appears iPhone 13 models are having a problem unlocking with the Apple Watch.
-However, this issue doesn't appear to be affecting every single user and Apple has officially acknowledged the problem and has stated a fix is coming soon.
+However, this issue doesn't appear to be affecting every single user and Apple has officially acknowledged the problem and a fix may already be available.

 iPhone 13 Pro known problems